scaryghosts/Beomon/README.md

 `beorun --all-nodes --nolocal beomon_compute_node_agent.py`

 However, it is designed to be started in daemon mode on each compute node as they boot with `99zzzbeomon`.
-Note that in daemon mode the health is only checked once.
-From then on every 5 minutes it will only update the DB saying it checked in.
+Note that in daemon mode health is only checked once except for Infiniband then every 5 minutes it will only update the DB saying it checked in.

 **99zzzbeomon.sh** is a Beowulf init script.
 Place it in /etc/beowulf/init.d and make it executable.